 Patio season means you get to try out a world of flavours in Toronto’s best summer months.
 It also means you get to try out something new.
 Whether you’re vegan, vegetarian, flexitarian or even a true-blue meat eater, Toronto’s vegetarian and vegan restaurant scene is one you’ll want to check out.
 I’m talking comfort food (like you can’t believe that’s not a "real" burger), to filling healthy salads that get you glowing, to crazy delicious brunch options—all on some pretty great patios.
 Here are some of Toronto’s best patio options for vegetarian or vegan food.

 Fat Choi is one of those spots that’s perfect for a pre-night-out snack and cocktail.
 Their plant-based menu is mostly sharable small plates, and brings on tons of flavour and spice.
-The menu has been rotating during the pandemic to keep your taste buds on their toes.
+The rotating menu keeps your taste buds on their toes.
 On their typical menu, you can’t go wrong with the 20-ingredient Prosperity Salad with a yuzu plum dressing for a burst of freshness, the red chili cauliflower and broccoli (with lemongrass turmeric chili toss, peanut, sesame), and the refreshing smashed cucumber salad.
 I’m also currently swooning over the special Papaya Noodle Salad and the Murtabak (stuffed roti).
-Thankfully, Fat Choi is taking part in CafeTO, meaning we can all sip cocktails and nibble on their vegan delights all summer long.
-94 Ossington Ave.

 Planta is one of those friendly vegan spots that can sway even your meat-loving friends.
 And it’s been a Toronto mainstay for years now.
 Aside from their beautiful plant-based dishes, the interior of Planta restaurants also wows, so no surprise that their patio situation is also on point.
 All Planta locations across Toronto have opened up their patios, but my favourite will always be the Queen Street West location.
-It has just enough bustle and buzz to feel like we’re (almost!) back to normal, and it’s great for people watching too.
 I’ll be there on weekends for their Dim Sum Brunch… or on a week night noshing on the vegan sushi, Thai creamed spinach, noodles and pizza—basically I’ll be eating the whole menu!
-Multiple locations.

 Mexican but vegan style!
 La Bartola is run by Chef Ivan Castro who found his passion for cooking during his childhood in Mexico City.
 Think tacos made from braised hibiscus flowers, jackfruit “Al Pastor” tacos, and black bean atole—not to mention some super refreshing cocktails.
 My current favourite is the Jardin de Frida made with Mezcal, triple sec, lavender syrups, lime and agave.
-Best of all, La Bartola is taking part in CafeTO, so you can squeeze in some extra taco and cocktail time this summer thanks to their sidewalk set-up, or on their back patio.
+You can squeeze in some extra taco and cocktail time this summer thanks to their sidewalk set-up, or on their back patio.
 Cheers!
-588 College Street.

 Easily Toronto’s most classic vegetarian and vegan restaurant, the Fresh locations are always bursting with people, good food and quinoa onion rings that will change your life.
 All their Toronto locations have patios open: Fresh on Crawford, Fresh on Spadina, Fresh on Eglinton, Fresh on Hurontario and Fresh on Bloor.
-You do need to make a reservation and seating is limited to 90 mins, but that just tells you how good and popular Fresh is.
 Bowls of grains, noodles, rice, veggies, tofu and tempeh always make a satisfying meal—-but you also can’t go wrong with the burgers and the smoothies.
 And trust me, you will want that order of onion rings!
-Multiple locations.